nelsongt/mfiaDLTS2/README.md

     python mfiaMain.py

-You may make an executable bash script to run the script without typing anything.
+You may use double-click the bash script mfiaMain.sh to run the script without typing anything, but you will probably have to chmod+x the script to get it to run the first time.

 ### Mac